Skip to main content

 Examples:

-Suppose a sports betting contract in which an oracle must submit the result of a game after it has ended.
+Suppose a sports betting contract in which an oracle should submit the result of a game after it has ended.
 In this scenario, SignedData[str] specifies that the result in data must be passed as a string.
 For example:

 data: "Barcelona2x1Real-Madrid"